Salesforce’s support team resolves cases 26% faster with Slack

 Improving days-to-close case rates by 26% with swarming

 Together, Salesforce and Slack developed a new process for swarming issues in order to provide support more quickly and effectively for customers.
 Under the swarming model, each support team has a public Slack channel for sharing new cases and a swarm lead who manages workflows and provides expertise.
-Once a case has been posted in the appropriate channel based on the product or region, engineers and senior support agents swarm the problem in a thread to keep ideas and solutions organised.
+After a case is posted in the appropriate channel based on the product or region, engineers and senior support agents swarm the problem in a thread to keep ideas and solutions organized.

 Swarming does two things.
 First, it eliminates unnecessary transfers (and the debriefing required for each one) by connecting tenured support team members and relevant subject matter experts in the same space, bringing expertise directly to the customer.
 Second, it publicly surfaces knowledge across the team, increasing learning opportunities in the process.

 By solving cases in Slack channels and threads, Salesforce agents can learn from one another and from similar cases.
-Once an issue has been resolved, the information is there for everyone to see and is searchable in Slack.
+Once an issue is resolved, the information is there for everyone to see and is searchable in Slack.

 Salesforce is already reaping the benefits of the switch to swarming.
 In the company’s annual letter, CEO Marc Benioff noted that swarming in Slack improved Salesforce’s days-to-close case rate by 26%.
 Internally, Salesforce also saw same-day resolution of cases improved by 19%.